wp-plugins/powr-contact-form/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-contact-form-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
-* Accept payments through PayPal.
+* Accept payments and donations through PayPal.
+* Create recurring payments for memberships and subscriptions.
-* Easy inputs for text, dropdowns, checkboxes, email, date, and more.
+* Add inputs for text, dropdowns, checkboxes, email, date, and more.
+* Use expert-designed templates or start from scratch.
-* Choose from expert-designed templates, or take control with custom fonts, colors, backgrounds, and more.
+* Custom fonts, colors, borders, backgrounds, and more.
+* Receive automatic email notifications and store responses for analysis and export.
-* Automatically receive email notifications and send custom “thank you” messages when forms are submitted.
+* Display custom “thank you” messages when forms are submitted.
-* Automatically store responses for analysis and export.
 * Choose between optional or required input fields.
 * Built-in support for text in any language.
 * Mobile responsive design looks great on any device.